databio/pepatac/README.md

 ## Configuring
 You can either set up environment variables to fit the default configuration, or change the configuration file to fit your environment.

-**Default configuration**.
-By default, this pipeline is configured (using ([pipelines/ATACseq.yaml](pipelines/ATACseq.yaml)) to assume the executable tools (java, samtools, bowtie2, etc.) are in your PATH.
+**Default configuration** ([pipelines/ATACseq.yaml](pipelines/ATACseq.yaml)).
+By default, this pipeline assumes the executable tools (java, samtools, bowtie2, etc.) are in your PATH.
 For java tools (`picard` and `trimmomatic`), the default configuration uses environment variables to point to these `jar` files.
 It also expects an environment variable called `RESOURCES` pointing to a resource folder, with your refgenie genomes in a subfolder called `genomes`.
+The sequencing adapter file by default is in `${RESOURCES}adapters/ATAC_stanford.fa`.
 You can adapt your environment to this default configuration by setting these environment variables:

 ```
 export PICARD="/path/to/picard.jar"